Character page for Sucker Punch.

 Played By: Oscar Isaac

-- Attempted Rape: In both forms.
+- Attempted Rape: On both layers.
 In the brothel world, he decided to make Baby Doll his instead of giving her away.
-In the real world, he tries to have his way with her after she was lobotomized.
+In the real world, he tries to have his way with her after she's lobotomized.

 - Big Bad: He's the main threat of the film.